Infrared Heating Installation Quotes

 A typical infrared heating panel of around 600 W would be sufficient to heat a small room and it cost in the region of £200 to £300.
 However, mirrored infrared heaters can cost a lot more.
 Fitting an infrared heating panel is much more straightforward than installing a weight radiator for a conventional central heating system.
 The panel should be installed higher than conventional radiators to ensure the radiation is not impeded by any furniture.

-Infrared heating panels come with a UK plug which can be simply plugged into an existing socket, but hardwiring them into an electric circuit is a much neater way even though you will have to use a qualified electrician and will, therefore, end up costing more money.
+Infrared heating panels come with a UK plug which can be simply plugged into an existing socket, but hardwiring them into an electric circuit is a much neater way even though you will have to use an electrician and will, therefore, end up costing more money.
 Most panels come in a kit with all the necessary screws and fixings required to attach the panel to the wall or roof.

 Over 1 million homeowners and over 50,000 tradespeople